MeteoSwiss/nwp-fdb-polytope-demo/README.md

 Polytope is an HTTP service and therefore access is not restricted to CSCS (it supports access from LabVM and ACPM).

 ### Installation
-Deploy your own python environment using these commands.
+Deploy your own python environment using the following commands.
+Alternatively, when working at CSCS, you can use the same [installation](#installation) mentioned above.

 1. Install the poetry environment.
 ```